MrKWatkins/ZXSpectrumNextTests/Tests/Misc/ZilogDMA/ReadMe.txt

 The timing of flashing blocks is 4T for both of them, setting WR1.D6=0 does not reset port timing (although the docs are worded like it may).

+The second line of hexadecimal values is:
+FD'DF'65'00'FE FD DF'650B'009B'FE00  (apostrophes are added to group digits)

+The last PortB.address seems to be unstable, reading in some experiments as
+$FFFF, but sometimes it reads correctly (between experiments the exact DMA code did change, so it's difficult to be sure if the reading is randomly unstable or only certain sequence of commands makes the read wrong).

 ----------------------------------------------------------------------------
 -- TBBLue zxnDMA core 3.0.5 --